nozhanb/landCoverClassification/README.md

 ## 5. Performance

 Given that the model is simple and no feature enginering was involved, one cannot expect an accurate output.
 However, it is possible to train a more accurate model by providing a more diverse set of training images of each land cover type.
-An example of this is shown below.
-The first image shows the output of a model trained on 100 training pixels from each class.
-The middle image is the true color image of the same area.
-And the bottom image is the output of a model trained on 50,000 training pixels from each class (also same area).
-In the first image, shadows are detected as water bodies while this issue has been resolved in the second model where this model is well capable of detecting inland water bodies.
-However, the second model fails to detect the ocean water (on the top right hand corner).
-On the contrary, the first model (top image) is good at detecting ocean water unlike the first model.
+An example of this is shown below. ___Fig.
+1___ shows the output of a model trained on 100 training pixels from each class. ___Fig.
+2___ shows the true color image of the same area.
+And ___Fig.
+3___ shows the output of a model trained on 50,000 pixels from each land cover type.
+In ___Fig.
+1___, shadows are detected as water bodies while this issue has been resolved in the second model where this model is well capable of detecting inland water bodies (___Fig.
+3___).
+However, the second model fails to detect the ocean water (___Fig.
+3___ top right hand corner).
+On the contrary, the first model (___Fig.
+1___) is good at detecting ocean water unlike the first model.

 <figure>
   <figcaption>Fig.1: Output of the model trained on 100 pixles of each land cover type.</figcaption>